 HIS has 3 full-time teachers and 1 part time teacher: Early Years, Primary Years and Intermediate Years and Japanese language.
 Teachers are US, Singaporean, Australian and Japanese nationals.

 The HIS school year is 180 days long and is divided into semesters.
 Report cards are distributed twice yearly at the end of each semester.
 Conferences are held mid-semester or at the end of the first and third quarter.

 HIS Niseko offers an elementary international curriculum to its students that prepares them for middle school at the Sapporo School.
 The Language Arts and Maths Curriculum are developed by the Curriculum Team with input and assistance from the classroom teachers.
 Science, History, Geography, Society, Technology and the Arts are delivered through The International Primary Curriculum (see the section on Academics).
-All curriculum is resourced with a variety of materials from England, Australia, the United States and Canada.
+All curriculum is resourced with a variety of materials from England, Australia, the United States, and Canada.
 The thematic standard-based units of the IPC allow for easy integration across the subject areas and differentiated learning opportunities.
 Our Early Years students and teachers are inspired by the Reggio Emilia approach to learning.

 Our Learning Activities

 Students at HIS Niseko have a number of unique opportunities thanks to the wonderful town and natural environment where we are.
 All of these activities are implemented into our daily, weekly, and monthly routines.